equinor/dm-core-packages/packages/dm-core-plugins/src/view_selector/README.md

 * `items` (required): A list of ViewSelectorItem with a ViewConfig for each attribute/recipe to display.
 * `childTabsOnRender` (optional): If false the tab/sidebar will only show the home button until "onOpen()" is called on an attribute.
 Defaults to true.
-* `asSidebar` (optional): Specify if attributes should be displayed in a sidebar view.
-The alternative is a tab view.

 An `ViewSelectorItem` has the following attributes: